osm-americana/openstreetmap-americana/README.md

 <img src="doc-img/architecture.drawio.svg" alt="Americana technology stack" />

+The dynamic shield generator is included as a [module](shieldlib/README.md) in this repository and also [published to npm](https://www.npmjs.com/package/@americana/maplibre-shield-generator).

 ## Data sources

 The OpenStreetMap Americana style is built upon the [OpenMapTiles schema](https://openmaptiles.org/schema/), which includes: